 The University Library is a resource for all members of our University community.
-Every individual and group using it must show respect for the rights and needs of others, and for the library as a study environment.
-Our Student Charter states the expectation that students will behave in a way which is not disruptive to other students and staff in all study areas.Most people in our community are good library citizens, but sometimes there is behaviour which is selfish, disruptive or inappropriate.
+Every individual and group using it should show respect for the rights and needs of others, and for the library as a study environment.
+Our University expects that students will behave in a way which is not disruptive to others in all study areas.Most people in our community are good library citizens, but sometimes there is behaviour which is selfish, disruptive or inappropriate.
 In such cases we will take the following steps:

 - We will ask those responsible to stop the behaviour, or move to a suitable area.

 - If the behaviour persists or is serious, we will ask for a University identity card* and record the details in an incident report form.

 - Those who do not have a University identity card, refuse to show it, or are uncooperative in any other way, will be required to leave the premises immediately.